Occupational therapy is skilled treatment that helps individuals achieve independence in all facets of their lives.

 Applicants must have an overall GPA of 2.5 or better.

 Because clinical practicum space is limited, students are admitted on a competitive basis.
 Preference will be given to applicants who have met TSI requirements.
 Students will be selected based on several factors such as residency, interview performance, and any combination of high school, GPA or equivalent, college GPA and TSI scores; see Admission Point System for more details.

 Not necessarily.
 Admission to the OTA program is on a competitive basis.

 All Texas Success Initiative (TSI) requirements must be met within the first year of the OTA program (prior to the beginning of the third semester).
 For specific information regarding TSI, click here.
 Students applying to the OTA program who have earned a bachelor’s degree or higher are TSI exempt for the OTA program.

-You can download an application and observation form from our website at any time and mail to the address on the application.
+You can download an application form from our website at any time and mail to the address on the application.
 The due date is usually the first Monday of June.
 The specific date will be posted on the application.